 Hope you enjoyed our mouth-watering article on the North Indian Desserts.
-In this edition, the focus will be on the Authentic East Indian Desserts.
+In this edition, the focus will be on Authentic East Indian Desserts.
 The regions located in the eastern part of India are prominent in curating some of the traditional and delicious sweets, much to the delight of the foodies.
 The origin of most of these sweets dates back to the yesteryears when modernization had not even crept into the country.
 The recipes were developed with much care and attention, such that all of the East Indian desserts are still popular not only in India but abroad as well.
 The impression it creates inside your mouth after consuming them is a soothing and delectable experience.
-Without much delay lets ponder upon some of the renowned sweets of Eastern India.
+Without much delay, let's ponder upon some of the renowned sweets of Eastern India.

 Think of Odisha and its traditional desserts, the first and foremost name that comes to every mind of Indians is Khaja.
 It is customary to offer Khaja to Lord Jagannath at the auspicious and religious temple of Puri in Odisha.
-Made with flour, sugar and ghee, the dough is folded in layers and deep-fried in oil.
-The fry turns the sweet into golden brown in colour and imparts a crispy taste to it.
+Made with flour, sugar, and ghee, the dough is folded in layers and deep-fried in oil.
+The fry turns the sweet into golden brown in color and imparts a crispy taste to it.
 As you bite across the layers, the sugary crispy texture creates a luscious feeling enticing you to consume more and more.
 It is advisable not to consume in large quantities as you must not overwhelm your taste buds but relish its yummy touch.
 Visiting Odisha and not returning back with a pack of Khajas is something that never happens for the tourists who visit the state.
-Nowadays the shops sell variations in the taste, shape and texture but the authentic ones are still prominent and best among the East Indian desserts.
+Nowadays the shops sell variations in taste, shape, and texture but the authentic ones are still prominent and best among the East Indian desserts.

 Come the season of winter, people in eastern India gear up to prepare Pithas.
 One of the popular East Indian desserts, prevalent among all the states.
-There is a wide range of pithas, some are steamed, some are fried and whereas others are griddled.
+There is a wide range of Pithas, some are steamed, some are fried and whereas others are griddled.
 Few have a stuffing too inside them with coconut mainly.
-They are quite similar to that of pancakes and are consumed as snacks in the evening and even during breakfast.
+They are quite similar to of pancakes and are consumed as snacks in the evening and even during breakfast.
 Wheat flour or rice flour is the main ingredient.
 The stuffing is made with grated coconut cooked in sugar or jaggery.